ST10479817/ST10479817-WEDE5020-POE/housing_repairs/README.md

 ## Key Features and Functionality
 1. Homepage
 •	Top-level navigation bar
+•	Information presented in a professional way
 •	Images
 2. About Us
 •	Company history and mission
 •	Certifications
+•	Brand logos
 3. Services
 •	Links to 3 websites
 •	Information about all services